bad-Al-code/react-awesome-player/README.md

 - **Keyboard Shortcuts:** Full keyboard navigation for power users.
 - **Customizable:** Built with Tailwind CSS for easy theme customization.
 - **Accessible:** Designed with accessibility in mind.
+- **Timeline Markers:** Display chapters or key moments directly on the timeline.

 ## Installation